ppparihar/critical-rendering-path/README.md

 # Critical Rendering Path

-This project include example to under stand the Critical Rendering Path
+This project include example to understand the Critical Rendering Path